sravani-engineer/hand-gesture-recognition/README.md

-# 🖐️ Hand Gesture Recognition with Cross-Condition Robustness Evaluation
+# 🖐️ Hand Gesture Recognition — Failure Analysis Under Real-World Conditions

-> ⚠️ Most gesture recognition projects report ~99% accuracy in controlled settings.
+> Most gesture recognition systems report near-perfect accuracy.
-> This project shows what actually happens in the real world.
+> They break the moment you change the user, lighting, or background.

+This project measures that failure — and explains why it happens.

 ---